|

 one that she'd sent along.
 Nevertheless, despite my incompetence,

 I did get another drawing.
+This

 one was closer—a lot closer to what I wanted.
 I believe